11BP11/Semantic_Inpainting_using_a_GAN/README.md

 # Semantic_Inpainting_using_a_GAN
-My attempt of using a GAN to do semantic inpainting.
+My attempt of using a GAN to do semantic inpainting for my Part III essay.

 Code is based on the code from Taehoon Kim's DCGAN-tensorflow project:<br />
 https://github.com/carpedm20/DCGAN-tensorflow###